chalkpot/color_convert/README.md

 console.log(rgbToLab(255, 100, 25)); // [62.03..., 56.12..., 66.05...]
 ```

+## Related

+- [colors](https://github.com/chalkpot/colors) - Colors is JSON with the names
+  of colors, their values and localization.
+Colors are based on HTML color names
+  and CSS keywords.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to